verifa/website/src/posts/automatically-package-tools-gitlab-container-registry.md

 ---
 type: Blog
-title: How to optimize GitLab CI runtime environments using custom Docker images
+title: How to optimise GitLab CI runtime environments using custom Docker images
-subheading: Create purposeful CI environments using Docker to optimize your CI pipelines
+subheading: Create purposeful CI environments using Docker to optimise your CI pipelines
 authors:
 - zlaster
 tags: